JetrayProjects/Grading_Buddy/README.md

     streamlit run app.py
     ```

-2. Open the app in your browser at `http://localhost:8501`.
+2. Open the app in your browser at `http://localhost:8501` or let it automatically open up in your browser

 3. Upload the professor's questions/answers in PDF format and student answers in PDF format.